DorothyTamYiLing/GWarrange/readme.md

 --print-samples \
 --output-patterns kmer_patterns.txt \
 --max-dimensions 8 --min-af 0.05 --max-af 0.95 > 111yearGWAS_ISrepl_fix

-#mash.tsv is the distance matrix generating using mash as described in pyseer tutorial (for the purpose of this tutorial, the file is provided and can be found in ~/example_data/example_output)
 ```
+mash.tsv is the distance matrix generating using mash as described in pyseer tutorial (for the purpose of this tutorial, the file is provided and can be found in ~/example_data/example_output)

-#calculate the significance threshold
+Calculate the significance threshold
 ```
 pyseer_count_patterns.py kmer_patterns.txt > count_pattern.txt
 ```

-#Finding how many significant kmers based on the Bonferroni significance threshold
+Finding how many significant kmers based on the Bonferroni significance threshold
 ```
 awk '{ if ($4 <= 3.11E-04) { print } }' 111yearGWAS_ISrepl_fix > sig_k.txt
 ```

-#removing the kmer with warning flags
+Removing the kmer with warning flags
 ```
 sed '/bad-chisq\|high-bse/d' sig_k.txt > sig_k_pass.txt
 ```